 Highlight the Most Popular Content

-For example, lets’ assume you are a bank and you process many credit card applications and have leveraged the Intranet Connections platform to make this process entirely paperless with an associated workflow and approval process online.
+For example, let’s assume you are a bank and you process many credit card applications and have leveraged the Intranet Connections platform to make this process entirely paperless with an associated workflow and approval process online.
 If this is something that attracts heavy usage, why not link to this item from a menu or graphic to the home page using the text – “Process a Credit Card Application”?

 On the flip side, if you find you have items linked in your navigation that have little traffic, why include them at all?
-A better approach is to rely on a powerful search solution like Super Search that will bring up relevant applications or content centered on simple keyword search for content that is less frequently consumed.
+A better approach is to rely on a powerful search solution like Super Search that will bring up relevant applications or content centered on a simple keyword search for content that is less frequently consumed.

-Know How to Measure Engagement
+How to Measure Engagement

 I recently took in a webinar by Andrew Wright (Founder of Worldwide Intranet Challenge), a leading intranet advisor and analyst of what makes intranets successful.
 In his presentation, he summarized the strong correlations found between how much time users spent on the intranet, as well as the level of interactivity, to how valuable the intranet was perceived to be.
 In a sense, this seems almost intuitive.
 If you’re spending more time using the intranet to perform your job, you’re going to consider it more valuable.

 Knowing how many users you have in your organization, you can use the intranet stats/analytics tools in Intranet Connections to see how many users are logging into the software and how often.
 In addition, you can very easily make use of a Quick Poll or Online Survey to ask users how much time per day they’re spending on the intranet.
-Wright indicates the average is about 30 minutes per day, so if you find that your staff are above this threshold, it’s likely you’ve managed to implement features and tools that enable them to get their jobs done using the intranet and are harnessing more value out of the platform.
+Wright indicates the average is about 30 minutes per day, so if you find that your staff is above this threshold, it’s likely you’ve managed to implement features and tools that enable them to get their jobs done using the intranet and are harnessing more value out of the platform.

 Using Intranet Statistics/Analytics to Encourage Contribution